emenendez/gpxutils/README.md

 gpxclean
 --------

-Clean GPX tracks and split into multiple files.
+Remove "tails" from GPX tracks and save each track as an individual file with flexible naming options.

 gpxpull
 -------